fleschutz/PowerShell/Docs/check-iss-position.md

 ## check-iss-position.ps1 - Checks the ISS position

-This script queries the position of the International Space Station (ISS) and replies by text-to-speech (TTS).
+This PowerShell script queries the position of the International Space Station (ISS) and replies by text-to-speech (TTS).

 ## Parameters
 ```powershell